PdxCodeGuild/Full-Stack-Day-Class/js/notes/typesandvars.md

 ### Numbers
 Numbers are all floats.
-Even if you don't include a decimal point.
+Even if you don"t include a decimal point.
 ```js
 4.5
 10